BeyzaAltanlar/library-app/README.md

    - Create, read, update, delete books, authors, and publishers

 2. **Filtering**
-   - Books starting with 'A' (Stream API)
+   - Books starting with 'A'
-   - Books published after 2023 (JPA query method)
+   - Books published after 2023
    - List books and authors from the top 2 publishers